aiman-al-masoud/deixiscript/src/deixiscript/README.md

   - convertToJs(wm: WorldModel, id: string, obj:any)
   - a concept has a default filler for js-object?
 - how to integrate events?

+## Problems

+- can you entirely do away with variable assigments

 # Pipeline: